cron-mon-io/cron-mon/README.md

 `Makefile` is provided to make _driving_ the project quick and simple.
 The easiest way to get setup is to simply clone the project and then run `make install` from the root of the project to build the containers.
-From here you can run the projects (unit) tests by running `make test`, and you can run application (both the Vue front end and the backend API) via `make run`.
-When running Cron-Mon you'll probably want to also run `make run-monitor` in a separate terminal/ tab to run the background service that monitors for late jobs (this is purely to avoid cluttering the same terminal/ tab with logs from the API **and** the background serice).
+From here you can run the projects (unit) tests by running `make test`, and you can run the API application via `make run`.
+You'll probably want to also run `make run-monitor` in a separate terminal/ tab to run the background service that monitors for late jobs (this is purely to avoid cluttering the same terminal/ tab with logs from the API **and** the background serice).

 A [Development container](https://containers.dev/) configuration file is also provided to ensure your IDE can use your local containers' environments and to provide a pre-setup, consistent and